deeeed/expo-audio-stream/README.md

 yarn add @siteed/expo-audio-stream
 ```

-Make sure that you have Expo set up in your project.
-For details on setting up Expo, refer to the Expo documentation.

 ### Configuring with app.json

 To ensure expo-audio-stream works correctly with Expo, you must add it as a plugin in your app.json configuration file.
-This step is crucial as it allows Expo to load any necessary configurations or permissions required by the library.

-Add the plugin to your app.json like so:

 ```json
 {